jacktan130802/old.jacktan130802.github.io/README.md

 <br>
 <br>
-<h3>NOTE<h3>: Everytime you want to run the flask , remember to to a reset to the tcp/ip.
+Note: Everytime you want to run the flask , remember to to a reset to the tcp/ip.
 The command to reset will be `fuser -k 5000/tcp`